Zaid-Ajaj/SAFE.React/README.md

   ]
 ]
 ```

+> Use private values for the stylesheets to avoid problems with React refresh

 You can still use global classes for your application and use them everywhere but you have to specify that they are indeed global as follows:
 ```css